 Upson County was among the first areas in Georgia to receive industrial development, largely owing to its position on the Fall line.
 The first part of Upson to be developed was Tobler Creek in the southeastern section of the county.
 Dwight Perry and William Waynman, New England textile men and brothers-in-law, spearheaded the investment group which founded Franklin Factory on Tobler Creek in 1833.
 Waynman was killed during the factory’s construction, but he was soon replaced by yet another brother-in-law, George P. Swift.
 The Franklin Factory was a decent sized operation; by 1849 it was able to boast a respectable 1,320 spindles and 16 carding machines.

 In the same year as Franklin Factory was founded, Walker & Grant established Flint River Factory at the confluence of the Flint River and Tobler Creek.
 In 1849, the factory could list a respectable 1,560 spindles, 16 cards, and 26 looms as assets, while employing 50 people.
 The factory used around 700 lbs. of cotton per day.

 Swift went on to found Waynmanville Factory just south of the Franklin Factory on Tobler Creek in 1841.
 By 1849, it featured a mill village and was equipped with 1,664 spindles and 26 looms which produced heavy osnaburgs.
 Between the Franklin and Waynmanville factories, 1,100 bales of cotton were used per year and 125 people were employed.

 At the same time as Waynmanville was being built, Thomaston Manufacturing Company was opened on Potato Creek just north of the town.
-This operation was bolstered by the building of a railroad which linked Thomaston with Barnesville in 1856.
+This operation was bolstered by the building of a railroad that linked Thomaston with Barnesville in 1856.
 From a logistical standpoint, this made Thomaston the more desirable location for mills when compared with its contemporaries that were located on Tobler Creek.
 Despite the disadvantage, the mills on Tobler Creek continued to prosper until 1865.